michaelmosmann/silk/userguide/install.md

 # Installation

 <abstract>
-Since there are no further dependencies the installation of Silk is really simple.
+Since there are no further dependencies the installation of silk is really simple.
 </abstract>

 <table class='toc'>